How many in America?

-According to the National Center For Education Statistics, there were 3.3 million public school teachers, 205,600 public charter school teachers, and 509,200 private school teachers as of the 2017–18 school year.
-Teaching remains a career dominated by women: about 77% of teachers were women in the 2017–18 school year.
+There were 3.3 million public school teachers, 205,600 public charter school teachers, and 509,200 private school teachers in the 2017-18 school year, according to the National Center For Education Statistics.
+Teaching remains a career dominated by women: about 77% of teachers were women in the 2017-18 school year.

 Smiths: 2.4 million surnames

 Smith is one of the oldest surnames in the U.S., so perhaps it's no surprise that it's the nation's most common last name.
 In the 2010 Census, there were 2.4 million instances of the surname recorded in the United States.
-After Smith, the next-most common names included Johnson (1.93 million), Williams (1.62 million), Brown (1.43 million), and Jones (1.42 million)
+After Smith, the next-most common names included Johnson, Williams, Brown, and Jones.

-Americans love eating out, a fact that's evidenced by the 660,755 restaurants that were open for business in the United States in the spring of 2018.
-The COVID-19 pandemic has wrought devastation on the restaurant industry, with an estimated 17% of restaurants closed either permanently or long-term, according to a National Restaurants Association survey.
+Americans love dining out, a fact that's evidenced by the 660,755 restaurants that were open for business in the United States in the spring of 2018.
+COVID-19 wrought devastation on the restaurant industry.
+More than 10% of restaurants had permanently closed about one year after the pandemic started.

 Trees: 228 billion

-The U.S. is covered in trees, which adorn its open space from coast to coast.
-A 2015 study in Nature reported there are an estimated 228 billion trees growing throughout the country.
-The number makes it fourth on the list worldwide after Russia (642 billion), Canada (318 billion), and Brazil (302 billion).
-The more common species in the U.S. include oak trees, maples, Douglas firs, balsam firs, aspens, and dogwoods.
+The United States is covered in trees, which adorn its open space from coast to coast.
+There were an estimated 228 billion trees growing throughout the country in 2015.
+That number makes the U.S. fourth on the list worldwide, after Russia , Canada, and Brazil.
+Common species in the U.S. include oak trees, maples, Douglas firs, balsam firs, aspens, and dogwoods.